A Confidential Valuation, Without the Pitch

 Why this is different.

 Most brokerages do one thing: marketing.
-They list the asset, take the calls, and pass everything else to outside professionals.
 The lawyer reads the contract the night before signing.
-The construction or financial details that should have shaped the price are surfaced too late, or not at all.
+The construction or financial details that should have shaped the price surface too late, or not at all.
+Each professional bills you for coordination they can't perform, because they don't share a room.

 You're not paying three professionals to coordinate.
 You're paying one team to execute.